 The Office of Professional Training (OPT) Liaison assigns students to agencies based how the available training experiences match individual practicum learning plans, developed for each student to provide a breadth of experiences in keeping with the student's level of experience and career goals.
-Each practicum consult with their academic advisor immediately if they believe they can reduce their time to completion, as specific course sequences are necessary for this to occur.
+Each practicum agency is screened prior to being presented to the student as a placement and evaluated annually by the student and the OPT staff.